Regent Street: Rebuilding: 1895–1927

-During the 19th century, Regent Street became established as the "centre of fashion."
+During the 19th century, Regent Street became established as the "centre of fashion".
 Shops expanded into multiple properties, selling imported and exotic products to appeal to niche consumers.
 By the end of the century, fashions had changed and the original buildings were small and old fashioned, restricting trade.
-The colonnade constructed by Nash was demolished in the mid-19th century for fear it might attract "doubtful characters."
+The colonnade constructed by Nash was demolished in the mid-19th century for fear it might attract "doubtful characters".
 Other buildings were not up to modern building standards; some had been extended and were structurally suspect.
 As the 99-year leases came to an end, Regent Street was redeveloped between 1895 and 1927 under the control of the Office of Woods, Forests and Land Revenues (now known as the Crown Estate).

 The modern Regent Street is the result of this redevelopment.
 No original structures survive except south of Oxford Circus for some Nash-designed sewers.
 The current design is an example of the Beaux Arts approach to urban design: an assembly of separate buildings on a grand scale, designed to harmonise and produce an impressive overall effect.
 Strict rules governed the reconstruction.
 Each block had to be designed with a continuous unifying street façade and finished in Portland stone.
 The first redevelopment was Regent House, just south of Oxford Circus.
 The stylistic tone for the rebuilding was set by Sir Reginald Blomfield's Quadrant.

 The architect Norman Shaw, then aged 73, was brought in to draw up proposals for the Circus and the Quadrant after early plans were considered unsatisfactory.
 His scheme was approved in principle but subject to indecision and dispute, both on property acquisition and retailers' demand for bigger display windows.
 Shaw's design for the Piccadilly Hotel was completed in 1908 with modifications, while the Quadrant was rebuilt by Blomfield, adapting Shaw's designs.
 The work started in 1923 and was completed by 1928.
 Significantly, no accommodation was built above any of the retail properties, contributing to the demise of the West End as a place of residence.
 A limited number of architects were responsible for the redesigned street, including Sir John James Burnet, Arthur Joseph Davis and Henry Tanner.

 The Work was delayed by World War I and not finished until 1927.
 Its completion was marked by King George V and Queen Mary driving in state along its length.
 The only remaining Nash building is All Souls Church and all the buildings on the street are at least Grade II listed.
 All the properties are in the Regent Street Conservation Area.

+Meanwhile, the Bakerloo line of the London Underground was built running under the street for part of its course from 1902 until 1906, when it was opened on 10 March that year.
+The line's entrance at Oxford Circus tube station, near Argyll Street, was designed by Leslie W. Green using glazed terracotta as a facing material.